 Productivity vs. Remote Work

-10,000 employees polled by the University of Chicago’s Becker Friedman Institute for Economics stated they were equally as productive working from home as they were in the office.
+10,000 employees polled by the University of Chicago’s Becker Friedman Institute for Economics stated they were equally productive working from home as they were in the office.

 In fact, 30 percent of those polled said that working from home made them more productive and engaged.